mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/seeed_onewire-sensor.jpg)

 Each temperature sensor has a unique address to identify it.
 Use the sketch in the "**Address Discovery of OneWire Temperature Sensor**" section to find the address of your sensor.
 Be sure to keep this number on hand when you get to compiling the code for temperature logging.

+If you are looking for addtional information on the DS18B20 chip used in this sensor (to modify or build your own), [Last Minute Engineers](https://lastminuteengineers.com/ds18b20-arduino-tutorial/) has an article on interfacing with the Arduino that might be helpful.

 ## Setting up the Arduino Desktop IDE Software

-Detailed information on setting up the Arduino software can be found on the Arduino website.
+Detailed information on installing the Arduino software can be found on the Arduino website.
 You will need to [download](https://www.arduino.cc/en/main/software) `version 1.6.5 or greater`.

 Please read the instructions for the coresponding operating system you have installed: